Regulatory actions for May 9, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Biogennix, Freyja, Othofix, Orthoxel, Terumo.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Avidity, Cel-Sci, Mabwell, Stealth, Tersera.

 Briefs